 It's a bit of a deformity, but I like Bash.

 I've worked with C# for several long running projects, up to the present.
 I worked with several version of .NET, as well as supporting libraries like Linq2SQL and Entity Framework.

 I've done several projects in C++/Qt, which I've enjoyed very much.
 I like lower level languages like C++, especially with Qt.

 Postgresql, SQL and PlPgsql

 In my opinion, it's the database's responsibility to ensure data integrity.
-Some people like to use the database models, provided by Frameworks like Hibernate or Ruby on Rails (Active Record actually) for that, but in my opinion, that's very bad design, because you then have a database which accepts faulty data.
+Some people like to use the database models, provided by Frameworks like Hibernate or Ruby on Rails (Active Record actually) for that, but this poses problems in my opinion, because you then have a database which accepts faulty data.
 Add to this the amount of trouble I had with Active Record, in that it's very unpredictable, which makes it even worse.
-Because I prefer to let the database ensure data integrity, especially for a financial database like we have at Sicirec, I have a lot of experience in writing triggers, views, rules, etc in SQL and PlPgsql.
+Because I prefer to let the database ensure data integrity, I have ample experience in writing triggers, views, rules, etc in SQL and PlPgsql.

-Over the course of about two years, I (partly) designed and built a complete HiFi surround system.
+Over the years, I (partly) designed and built a several complete HiFi surround systems.
 It has tought me a thing or two about building, diagnosing and repairing audio equipment and general electronics skills like PCB design.
 I have a separate section on my website about it.